Cal Raleigh Player Props: Mariners vs. Rockies

 Cal Raleigh At The Plate

-- Raleigh is batting .233 with four doubles, a home run and six walks.
+- Raleigh is batting .234 with four doubles, a home run and seven walks.

-- Raleigh has picked up a hit in seven of 12 games this season, with multiple hits three times.
+- In 61.5% of his 13 games this season, Raleigh has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a home run in one of 12 games, and in 2.1% of his plate appearances.
+- He has hit a long ball in one of 13 games, and in 1.9% of his plate appearances.

-- Raleigh has driven home a run in five games this year (41.7%), including more than one RBI in 25.0% of his games.
+- In 46.2% of his games this season, Raleigh has picked up at least one RBI.
+In three of those games (23.1%) he recorded two or more RBI.

-- He has scored at least one run three times this year (25.0%), including one multi-run game.
+- In four of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.